netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/poc-without-k8s.md

 # Netdata Cloud On-Prem PoC without k8s

-These instructions are about installing a light version of Netdata Cloud, for clients who do not have a Kubernetes cluster installed.
+These instructions are about installing a light version of Netdata Cloud for clients who do not have a Kubernetes cluster installed.
 This setup is **for demonstration purposes only**, as it has no built-in resiliency on failures of any kind.

 ## Prerequisites